Industrial Action - Update

 • Will stations and ticket offices be open on the days affected by industrial action?

 • Stations and ticket offices opened as normal.
-Access to some areas of some staffed stations was closed when no train services were running.
+Access to areas of some staffed stations was closed when no train services were running.

 • Will I be able to buy an Advance ticket to travel on the affected days?